ramsingla/dotvim/README.markdown

+# dotvim: Easy MacVim Distribution

+This is a fork of Janus.
+It has been tailored to needs

-# Janus: Carlhuda's vim Distribution
+## Janus: Carlhuda's vim Distribution

 This is a basic distribution of vim plugins and tools intended to be run on top of the latest MacVIM snapshot.